 Toyota Avalon Hybrid Interior

-The Toyota Avalon Hybrid XLE Premium comes standard with a backup camera, dual-zone automatic climate control, push-button start and Toyota’s Display Audio sound system, which includes a 6.1-inch touch-screen display, eight speakers, Bluetooth phone and audio streaming, an auxiliary input and a USB port.
-Options and features available on higher trims include tri-zone automatic climate control, an upgraded stereo with navigation and satellite radio and radar-based cruise control.
+The 2015 Toyota Avalon Hybrid comes standard with a rearview camera, dual-zone automatic climate control, push-button start and Toyota’s Entune Audio Plus system, which includes a 6.1-inch touch-screen display, eight speakers, satellite radio, an auxiliary input, Bluetooth, HD Radio and a USB port.
+Available features include tri-zone automatic climate control, wireless charging capability for compatible mobile devices, an 11-speaker JBL audio system, navigation and adaptive cruise control.

-- "While we're sure there will still be major detractors (Consumer Reports for one), we found the Avalon's center stack intuitive and very easy to use.
-Perhaps because of the car's smooth demeanor, and likely due in part to the generous spacing between buttons in the Avalon, we never hit the wrong function while driving and found the layout generally easy to understand." -- Autoblog
+- "While we're sure there will still be major detractors (Consumer Reports for one), we found the Avalon's center stack intuitive and very easy to use." -- Autoblog (2013)

 Next Steps: Toyota Avalon Hybrid